leafac/leafac.com/prose/playing-the-game-with-plt-redex/peg-solitaire-rules.md

 The following are examples of *disallowed moves*:

-- Peg cannot jump beyond neighbor:
+- A peg cannot jump beyond its neighbor:

   <pre>
       ○ ○ ○             ○ ○ ○